TheCDC/Simple-Minesweeper/README.md

-Minesweeper implementation as practice fro Triplebyte interview.
+Minesweeper implementation as practice for Triplebyte interview.

 # The game